blab/cartography/docs/index.md

 The plots of the full 10 PCs for PCA and the first 6 components for MDS are available in the supplemental figures section.

-We tested different learning rates and perplexity values for t-SNE and UMAP by plugging in a variety of permutations of parameters to determine the best embedding.
-These plots are in the supplemental figures section.
-The default value of a 200.0 learning rate and a 30 perplexity provided good results, but we ended up going with a 25.95 perplexity due to various computational advantages.
-Similarly, we tested different parameter choices for UMAP, with the clearest results generated by specifying 200 nearest neighbours and a “minimum distance” between points in low dimensions of 0.05.
+We tuned hyperparameters for t-SNE and UMAP through an exhaustive grid search, which picked the best values by maximizing Matthews Correlation Coefficient for the confusion matrix created from a Supported Vector Machine splitting the between vs within clade KDE density plots.
+UMAP's minimum distance and nearest neighbors were tuned, and t-SNEs perplexity and learning rate were tuned as well.
+As nearest neighbors fluctuates depending on the amount of samples, we took the best nearest neighbor value from the cross validation and the total number of samples given per fold.
+The proportion value was used to determine the nearest neighbors value for the UMAP plots per disease. t-SNE performed best with a perplexity of 15.0 and a learning rate of 100.0.
+UMAP performed best with a minimum distance of .05 between clusters.
 While tuning these parameters will not change qualitative results, it can help make patterns easier to identify.
 For example, the more nearest neighbors, the higher the computational load, and while smaller minimum distances can break connectivity between clusters, they will not change the groupings of individuals.

-# Tuning of UMAP: goes here once done

-To further analyze these embeddings’ ability to accurately capture the multidimensional data, we made two separate plots: hamming vs euclidean distance scatterplots with a LOESS best fit line, and within vs between clade violin plots per embedding.
+To further analyze these embeddings’ ability to accurately capture the multidimensional data, we made two separate plots: hamming vs euclidean distance scatterplots with a LOESS best fit line, and within vs between clade KDE density plots per embedding.

 Hamming distance vs euclidean distance scatterplots: